Hilary Curtis: Storylines

-To keep Lily, Neil and Cane from questioning Devon about his love life, Hilary enlist Jabot accountant Gwen Randall (Nadine Nicole) to pose as Devon's girlfriend.
-Meanwhile, Hilary tricks Neil into believing she wants a child which upsets Devon and he finds comforts with Gwen.
-As they realize it is only a misunderstanding, Hilary struggles to keep the secret any longer and Devon ask her to keep quiet until Neil can adjust to the news that his condition may be permanent.
+To keep Lily, Neil, and Cane from questioning Devon about his love life, Hilary enlists Jabot accountant Gwen Randall (Nadine Nicole) to pose as Devon's girlfriend.
+Meanwhile, Hilary tricks Neil into believing she wants a child which upsets Devon and he finds comfort with Gwen.
+As they realize it is only a misunderstanding, Hilary struggles to keep the secret any longer and Devon asks her to keep quiet until Neil can adjust to the news that his condition may be permanent.
 However, Neil regains his sight and confronts them during a plane ride to Chicago just as the plane crashes.
 Hilary then claims that she never loved Devon or Neil and only slept with Devon to finish her plan of destroying the Winters family.
 When a drunken Neil causes a car accident that kills the unborn child of district attorney Christine Blair (Lauralee Bell), Hilary seduces the assistant DA Winston Mobley (Ryan Caltagirone) and blackmails him into recommending a suspended sentence for Neil instead of prison.
 Hilary then confesses that she lied and dumped Devon so he could salvage his relationship with his family.
 Neil divorces Hilary and she and Devon marry in August 2015.
-Unfortunately, their happiness is short lived as Neil follows them and fails to convince Hilary that Devon has cheated on her.
+Their happiness is short-lived as Neil follows them and fails to convince Hilary that Devon has cheated on her.
 In an attempt to get away, Hilary falls over a cliff and Neil saves her.
 He then hires Doctor Simon Neville (Michael E. Knight) to bring Hilary out of her comatose state.
-However, Hilary awakens believing she is still married to Neil and rejects Devon.
+However, Hilary awakens believing she is still married to Neil, and rejects Devon.
 Neil later confesses to being responsible for Hilary's disappearance and Hilary forgives and narrowly convinces Devon not to turn him in.
 Hilary sleeps with Neil in January 2016 and Devon serves her with divorce papers.
 However, she refuses to sign them and claims to have had a change of heart.
 Though he is reluctant to trust her, Devon and Hilary reconcile.
 Hilary later convinces Devon to invest in Neville's medical research project and donate to Jack and Neil's new foundation in support of rehabilitation centers as she vies for a seat on the board.
 Hilary is furious when she learns Devon instructed Neil to keep her off the boarding fearing the trouble she could cause.
 However, they reconcile when Hilary collapses in Devon's arms and they learn Hilary is dying from Neville's experimental drugs.